Highlights From the August 2019 Farm Income Forecast

-Farm Sector Profits Expected To Decline in 2018
+Farm Sector Profits Expected To Increase in 2019

-Farm sector equity is forecast up by $21.8 billion (0.8 percent) to $2.62 trillion in 2018.
-Farm assets are forecast to increase by $35.6 billion (1.2 percent) to $3.0 trillion in 2018, reflecting an anticipated 1.8-percent rise in farm sector real estate value.
-Farm debt is forecast to increase by $13.8 billion (3.5 percent) to $406.9 billion, led by an expected 4.4-percent rise in real estate debt.
-The farm sector debt-to-asset ratio is expected to rise while the total rate of return to farm assets is expected to decline in 2018.
+Farm sector equity is forecast up by $46.1 billion (1.8 percent) in nominal terms to $2.67 trillion in 2019.
+Farm assets are forecast to increase by $59.8 billion (2.0 percent) to $3.1 trillion in 2019, reflecting an anticipated 1.9-percent rise in farm sector real estate value.
+When adjusted for inflation, farm sector equity and assets are forecast to be relatively unchanged from 2018.
+Farm debt in nominal terms is forecast to increase by $13.7 billion (3.4 percent) to $415.7 billion, led by an expected 4.6-percent rise in real estate debt.
+The farm sector debt-to-asset ratio is expected to rise from 13.31 percent in 2018 to 13.49 percent in 2019.
+Working capital, which measures the amount of cash available to fund operating expenses after paying off debt due within 12 months, is forecast to decline 18.7 percent from 2018.

-Median Income of Farm Operator Households Expected To Decrease Slightly in 2018
+Median Income of Farm Operator Households Forecast To Increase in 2019

 - Farm Sector Income and Finances for a discussion of the full farm sector income forecast.